Dr. Lech S. Borkowski

 I testified in the prosecutor’s office in front of prosecutor Paweł Jankowski.

 1 February 2012

-In a letter to the Director of Center for Artistic Education in the Ministry of Culture Zdzisław Bujanowski I wrote:
+In a letter to the Director of the Center for Artistic Education in the Ministry of Culture Zdzisław Bujanowski I wrote:

-„Following my complaint of December 7, 2011, concerning degrading treatment, harassment, and victimization primarily as a teacher and the head of the piano section, I request a written information when the inspection of these issues began who is leading it, and what are results of the investigation.
+„Following my complaint of December 7, 2011, concerning degrading treatment, harassment, and victimization primarily as a teacher and the head of the piano section, I request written information when the inspection of these issues began who is leading it, and what are results of the investigation.

-I would like to know as well, if showing the contents of files of my professional promotion to the level of certified teacher to a third person does not violate existing procedures and the law.
-When I entered to the teachers’ room at the end of June or beginning of July last year, which leads to the office of the Ministry of Culture regional inspector, I saw inspector Karcz showing information from my documentation of professional advance to Renata Lato, who is the director of the level 1 State School of Music in Krosno Odrzańskie.
+I would like to know as well if showing the contents of files of my professional promotion to the level of the certified teacher to a third person does not violate existing procedures and the law.
+When I entered the teachers’ room at the end of June or beginning of July last year, which leads to the office of the Ministry of Culture regional inspector, I saw inspector Karcz showing information from my documentation of professional advance to Renata Lato, who is the director of the level 1 State School of Music in Krosno Odrzańskie.
 Lato was busy writing information shown to her.
 What was the purpose of this exercise?
 On whose initiative Ms Lato received access into my file of professional advance?”

 8 February 2012